 President and CEO

-“I am passionate about the culture and people of ESUCP – those we serve, the families who love them and our team members who support them.
+“I am passionate about the culture and people of ESUCP and PORT Health – those we serve, the families who love them and our team members who support them.
 That passion drives my commitment to inclusion, diversity, equity, authenticity and learning!”

-Luanne Welch is the President and CEO of Easterseals UCP (ESUCP).
+Luanne Welch is the President and CEO of Easterseals UCP (ESUCP) and the CEO of PORT Health.
 Her view of disabilities was informed early in life by first grade friends, family and neighbors.
 Each relationship taught her to see the world through the lens of others, to hear and lift up their voices.
 Those experiences shaped her career.
 Luanne continues to be a thought leader, change agent and powerful voice within the national health and human services industry.
 In addition, Luanne is recognized as a turnaround leader with an ability to reorganize financially challenged organizations and reposition them for sustained, healthy growth.

 Luanne is devoted to positive change.
 She actively engages an employee Council around inclusion, diversity, equity, authenticity and learning.
 This rewarding and humbling journey has deepened her understanding, strengthened her leadership style, and provided meaningful insight for business decisions.

 Prior to leading ESUCP, Luanne was the President and CEO for Easterseals South Florida.
 She has also held various Easterseals leadership positions with both the North Carolina affiliate and the National Office.

 Luanne is a graduate of North Carolina State University.
-She is Board Secretary of i2i Center for Integrative Health, is Vice Chair of UCP Regional Affiliate Council, Advisory Board Member for Becoming RentABLE (an organization bringing visibility to the need for accessible, short-term rentals to individuals living with disabilities) and an Advisory Board Member at Open Minds (an award-winning source of information, executive education and health and human service business solutions).
-She enjoys spending time with family and has a special place in her heart for her grandson.
+She is the Vice Chair of UCP Regional Affiliate Council, Advisory Board Member for Becoming RentABLE (an organization bringing visibility to the need for accessible, short-term rentals to individuals living with disabilities) and an Advisory Board Member at Open Minds (an award-winning source of information, executive education and health and human service business solutions).
+Awards include Triangle Business Journal 2019 Women in Business and Triangle Business Journal 2022 Leaders in Diversity.
+Luanne enjoys spending time with family and has a special place in her heart for her grandson.

 Recent news articles: